Criminal risks of entering inaccurate information into the EHCS: liability of managers and medical professionals

 Criminal proceedings as an illustration of current approaches

 A telling example is a criminal case that began in 2023 against employees of a regional healthcare facility.
-In 2022–2023, this facility entered into contracts with the National Health Service of Ukraine (NHSU) to provide medical services under the “Mobile palliative care for adults and children” package.
+In 2022–2023, this facility entered into contracts with the NHSU to provide medical services under the “Mobile palliative care for adults and children” package.

 During this period, payment for this package was made at a global rate.
-This mechanism provides for the payment of a fixed amount each month during the term of the contract.
+This mechanism provides for a fixed monthly payment during the term of the contract.
 The global rate was determined based on the number of patients that the institution declared as eligible for assistance and the established tariff for the service.

 Although the actual number of patients could exceed the planned number, the monthly payment amount did not change.
 At the same time, the data entered into the ESOS was crucial for determining the planned cost of contracts for subsequent periods.
-The NSZU also has the authority to adjust the cost of the contract during the year if the system shows that the agreed volumes have been exceeded.
+The NHSU also has the authority to adjust the contract cost during the year if the system shows that the agreed volumes have been exceeded.

 Thus, the volume of services recorded in the EHCS directly affects the financial indicators of contracts with the NHSU.